-The mission of the Student Accessibility Services is to provide the student with disabilities and/or accessibility needs the services and support to achieve equal access while pursuing higher education.
-The Student Accessibility Services also serves the wider campus community as a resource in understanding disability, accessibility, and inclusivity.
+Student Accessibility Services provides students with disabilities, and/or accessibility needs, the services and support needed to achieve equal access while pursuing higher education.
+Student Accessibility Services also serves the wider campus community as a resource in understanding disability, accessibility, and inclusivity.
 A student with disabilities and other accessibility needs who requires housing, dining, and/or academic accommodations to overcome barriers to their educational experience are encouraged to contact the Coordinator of Student Accessibility Services.
 The Coordinator will review the student's rights and responsibilities, and guide them through the confidential, interactive process of arranging appropriate accommodations.
-Student Accessibility Services is located within the Owen Center.
+Student Accessibility Services is located within the Owen Center for Teaching and Learning.

-Academic and Career Support
+Academic Support

 The Owen Center for Teaching and Learning fosters the academic excellence and career development of all Heidelberg students.
 The Owen Center programs for graduate students include the Writing Center.
-Graduate Students may also take advantage of annual career fairs and other career-related events throughout the year.